Jazzzy/NeoPurple_D.E.M.O_RELEASES/README.md

 Loving video-games was one of the reasons that got me into studying Computer Science, which I'm finishing this year (2016-2017, if you read this on the future feel free to say hi on twitter or whatever Social Network is famous at the moment).
 I seemed to be pretty good at it and I tried to learn what I could to, maybe after a while, be able to help in the coding of a game.
 In the process of looking to learn how to make a game I discovered that I maybe could be able to do some other things related to game making.

 Some of the activities that I did when I was a kid proved to be very useful when making videogames.
 When I was little I spent a lot of time drawing, I loved to look at anime or comics and try to replicate the drawing style.
 I also have been kind of a musician my whole life.
 I started rocking the flute (yeah!) at a young age and then picked up the guitar and the bagpipe, both of which I keep playing today.
-That gave me some sort of foundation in music.
+That gave me some soft of foundation in music.

 In this moment in my life I felt that I had some unusual array of abilities that allowed me to make a video-game all by myself.
 Sure, some things will be bad, I cannot draw like a real artist, I cannot compose and play like a real musician and I cannot animate like a real animator.
 I don't care that much about making a perfect game, I care about making the game that it's in my head and a game that I can say it's mine, something to show to someone and say with confidence that this is what I can do.